cpfaff/Open-Science-Thesis/README.md

 document.
 For an example see the PDF file inside of the repository or have a look into the impressions section below.

+### Development Note

+This repository is still in development and the commands, environments and the layout provided by the LaTeX class are subject to change.
+You might also find the current version in master branch in unstable state so a compilation to PDF is not possible!

 ### Use LaTeX-Class only

 If you do not like to use the the document scaffold presented here you can also